Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   ![total_store_order](assets/total_store_order.png)

-  - each thread interfaces with the shared memory through a store buffer, so writes can be seen "delayed"
+  - each thread interfaces with the shared memory through a FIFO store buffer, so writes can be seen "delayed"
     - if the thread wants to read data that is still in the store buffer then it will read it from there --> the processor sees the data that it has written, even if other threads have not yet seen it
     - otherwise the data is pulled from the shared memory
     - all other threads see the write at the same time when it is written back to the shared memory